1971 Indian general election in Orissa

-The 1971 Indian general election in Odisha were held for 20 seats with the state going to the polls in the first two phases of the general elections.
+The 1971 Indian general election in Orissa were held for 20 seats with the state going to the polls in the first two phases of the general elections.

 The major contenders in the state were the Indian National Congress and the Swatantra Party.
 The third front parties contesting in the state were the Utkal Congress, the Left parties.
 The assembly elections were held simultaneously with the general elections in the state.

 Biju Patnaik was close to Indira Gandhi.
-However, they clashed in 1969 over the Presidential election.
+However, they clashed in 1969 over the presidential election.
 He left the Congress and formed a regional party called Utkal Congress.